-Port A also serves as an 8-bit bi-directional I/O port, if the A/D Converter is not used.
-Port pins can provide internal pull-up resistors (selected for each bit).
+Port A (PA7..PA0) Port A is an 8-bit bi-directional I/O port with internal pull-up resistors (selected for each bit).
 The Port A output buffers have symmetrical drive characteristics with both high sink and source capability.
 When pins PA0 to PA7 are used as inputs and are externally pulled low, they will source current if the internal pull-up resistors are activated.
 The Port A pins are tri-stated when a reset condition becomes active, even if the clock is not running.